From getting the right paperwork to understand the property taxes, we take you through everything you need to know about buying property in Portugal.

 Something interesting to bear in mind:

 Once the promissory contract is drawn up, there are consequences for both parties if they pull out of the deal.
-If you, the buyer, withdraws from the agreement, you can lose your deposit.
+If you, the buyer, withdraw from the agreement, you can lose your deposit.
 If the seller pulls out, not only do they have to refund the deposit, but they must double it!

 In other words, be very sure you’re interested in a Portuguese property before you decide to move forward.